samhstn/chatter/README.md

 6. Play with redis in command line and make sure that I can set and get all needed data

 7. Set up a redis.js file and test (mocking) to see if things are being added to the database in the intended way

+8. Send data back to server from redis

+9.